Seeed-Studio/sscma-example-esp32/docs/en/fomo.md

-# Train and deploy a meter reading detection model
+# Train and deploy a fomo model on ESP32-S3

 ## Introduction